MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 > [!NOTE]
 > If the app's **semver** expression starts with a special shell character or operator such as `>`, `^`, or **
-> *, the command may not execute correctly if you do not wrap the value in quotes as the shell will not supply the right values to our CLI process.
+> *, the command may not execute correctly if you don't wrap the value in quotes as the shell will not supply the right values to our CLI process.
 Therefore, it is best to wrap the app's `targetBinaryVersion` parameter in double quotes when calling the `release` command, for example, `appcenter codepush release -a <ownerName>/<appName> updateContents ">1.2.3"`.

 The following table outlines the version value that CodePush expects your update's **semver** range to satisfy for each respective app type: